 The City entered into an assistance agreement with the Kentucky Infrastructure Authority in September 2021 to provide \$750,000 of financing for a sewer system upgrade.
 The total cost of the project is estimated to be \$1,500,000.
 If certain criteria are met, \$375,000 of the \$750,000 borrowed will be eligible for forgiveness.
-Additional funding for the balance of the project is expected to be obtained nearer to the beginning of the project.
+Funding for the project is expected to be obtained as work progresses on the project.